escopecz/veetr/readme.md

 #### Wind Sensor

+1. **Auto-Detection**
+   - The system automatically detects your wind sensor format at startup
+   - Supports both IEEE754 float (9600,8E1) and integer (4800,8N1) formats
+   - No manual configuration required - the system tests both formats and locks to the working one
+   - Detection status is shown in the serial console during startup

+2. **Supported Formats**
+   - **IEEE754 Format**: 9600 baud, 8E1, registers 0x0001, speed as IEEE 754 float
+   - **Integer Format**: 4800 baud, 8N1, registers 0x0000, speed as integer×100

-1. **Calibration**
+3. **Calibration**
    - The ultrasonic wind sensor should be calibrated according to manufacturer instructions
-   - For most sensors, this involves:
-     1. Mounting the sensor in a stable position
-     2. Navigating to the dashboard's Settings tab
-     3. Clicking "Calibrate Wind Sensor"
-     4. Following the on-screen instructions to rotate the sensor
-     5. Saving the calibration data

-2. **Configuration Options**
-   - If using a different model than the default, you may need to adjust the RS485 communication parameters:
-     ```cpp
-     // In src/sensors/wind.cpp
-     const int WIND_SENSOR_ADDRESS = 1;    // Modbus address of the sensor
+   - Most sensors require physical calibration at installation (aligning to boat's centerline)
-     const int WIND_UPDATE_RATE = 1000;    // Update rate in milliseconds
-     const int WIND_SENSOR_BAUDRATE = 9600; // Baud rate for RS485 communication
+   - No software calibration is typically needed as readings are absolute const int WIND_UPDATE_RATE = 1000;    // Update rate in milliseconds const int WIND_SENSOR_BAUDRATE = 9600; // Baud rate for RS485 communication
      ```